Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Supplemenatary Material

 Equation~\eqref{eq:DebyeOV} reproduces a focal pattern that is similar to that of a conventional Airy disk.
-However, a finite value was observed in the innermost dark ring (Fig. ~\ref{Fig2s}\textbf{\textsf{a}}).
-Therefore, the Airy disk radius is redefined as the distance from the optical axis to the innermost minimum in the high-NA regions.
-The redefined Airy disk radius is marginally larger than the conventional Airy disk radius, which is given by $0.61/\text{NA}$ in units of wavelength.
-The conventional and high-NA Airy disk radii are depicted as functions of NA in Fig.~\ref{Fig2s}\textbf{\textsf{b}} to illustrate the difference between them.
+However, a finite value was observed in the innermost dark ring [Fig.~\ref{Fig2s}(a)].
+Therefore, the Airy-disk radius is redefined as the distance from the optical axis to the innermost local minimum in the high-NA region.
+The redefined Airy-disk radius is marginally larger than the conventional one, which is given by $0.61/\text{NA}$ in units of wavelength.
+The conventional and high-NA Airy-disk radii are depicted as functions of NA in Fig.~\ref{Fig2s}(b) to illustrate the difference between them.
 This difference is almost negligible for smaller NA values but becomes notable for $\text{NA} \gtrsim 0.7$.

-\leavevmode\\ \textbf{Super-resolution criteria in high-NA regions. }
+\leavevmode\\ \textbf{Super-resolution criteria in high-NA regions.} \\

-Linear-polarisation flat-wavefront light produces a focal pattern as shown in Fig.~\ref{Fig3s}\textbf{\textsf{a}} under high-NA focusing conditions.
-Consequently, the Airy disk radius has different values in the horizontal and vertical directions.
-Therefore, different length scales must be introduced to the horizontal and vertical spacings in a light spot array of linearly polarised light to derive the proposed criteria in the main text.
-Equation~\eqref{eq:DebyeOV} indicates that a focal pattern with circular polarisation flat-wavefront light is determined by the horizontal and vertical components.
-This holds true, not strictly but effectively, up to the leading three digits of the Airy disk radius.
+Linear-polarization flat-wavefront light produces a focal pattern as shown in Fig.~\ref{Fig3s}(a) under high-NA focusing conditions.
+Consequently, the Airy-disk radius has different values in the horizontal and vertical directions.
+Therefore, different length scales must be introduced to the horizontal and vertical spacings in a light spot array of linear-polarization light for estimation of super-resolution according to the proposed criteria in the main text.

-The super-resolution criteria calculated for linearly and circularly polarised light are presented in Figure~\ref{Fig3s}\textbf{\textsf{b}}.
-Note that the Airy disk radius of the circularly polarised light is used as the scale of length for all the results in Fig.~\ref{Fig3s}\textbf{\textsf{b}}.
-The super-resolution criterion for circularly polarised light can be approximated as the mean of those for the horizontal and vertical linear-polarisation lights, as displayed in Fig.~\ref{Fig3s}\textbf{\textsf{b}}.
-Thus, the super-resolution criterion for circularly polarised light is expected to be applicable to the evaluation of the mean spot spacing in a square light spot array of linearly polarised light.
+Equation~\eqref{eq:DebyeOV} indicates that a focal pattern with circular-polarization flat-wavefront light is determined as the sum of the horizontal and vertical components.
+This also holds true, not strictly but effectively, up to the leading three digits of the Airy-disk radius.
+According to this observation, we can expect that the relation between super-resolution criteria calculated for linearly and circularly polarized light is useful for evaluating super-resolution.
+In fact, Fig.~\ref{Fig3s}(b) reveals that the super-resolution criterion for circularly polarized light can be approximated as the mean of those for the horizontal and vertical linear-polarization lights, where the Airy-disk radius of the circularly polarized light is used commonly as the scale of length.
+Thus, the super-resolution criterion for circularly polarized light is expected to be applicable to the evaluation of the mean spot spacing in a square light-spot array of linearly polarized light.